- About Us

 Register before June 15 and take advantage of the Early Bird Registration Discount.
 AMM Members receive discounted rates.

 The IAM Annual Conference will be held in Springfield on September 24-25, 2015.
 The theme of this year's conference is Museums + Schools = Transformative Learning.
 The IAM Conference is an opportunity for museum professionals network, and attend sessions, workshops, and panel discussions on topics of importance to the field.
 The Conference also includes the Annual Meeting and Awards presentations as well as opportunities to explore the historic homes and museums of the host city.
 For more information visit www.illinoismuseums.org.

-The Fall Term is a great time to start (or complete) your CAMPBELL CENTER CERTIFICATE.
+The Summer Term is a great time to start (or complete) your CAMPBELL CENTER CERTIFICATE.
 We are offering back to back classes for students to conveniently complete more than one course per visit.
-Visit our website and click on FALL TERM to see what classes are available.
+Visit their website and click on SUMMER/FALL TERM to see what classes are available.

 Click CARLI training events to see training opportunities sponsored by the Consortium of Academic and Research Libraries.